riverbed/Riverbed-Community-Toolkit/NetIM/Synthetic-Test/Robot-001-WebSelenium/README.md

 - Windows machine
 - Synthetic Test in a web-browser in Edge or Chrome (Selenium automation with Python scripts)

 The next paragraph explains how to setup from scratch on a Windows machine.
-It inclused the installation of Riverbed and Aternity agents.
+It include the installation of Riverbed NetIM agent.

 ## Prerequisites